 Benzoyl peroxide (note the “oxide” part) works by starving out the bacteria that causes acne.
 The perpetrator in question hates oxygen, and benzoyl peroxide brings plenty of that.
 Usually, benzoyl peroxide comes in the form of creams or gels, and it can be purchased without a doctor’s prescription.
 So if you want clear skin forever, it’s a good idea to give your face a periodic spring cleaning with some benzoyl peroxide.

-Salicylic acid has very different properties - it dries out the surface layer of the skin, and makes it easier to remove dead skin cells.
+Salicylic acid, also known as BHA, has very different properties - it dries out the surface layer of the skin, and makes it easier to remove dead skin cells.
 This effectively makes it an exfoliator, and not to brag, but some salicylic acid products are better than others.
 However, apply too much salicylic acid - and you might dry out your skin a bit too much, or even damage it.
 That’s why you should always follow the instructions and have some moisturizer handy.
 It’s always good to apply some after cleaning your face with salicylic acid - but take care that they are oil-free and non-comedogenic.

 Finally, some products boast that they contain sulfur (or sulphur).
 A foul-smelling, but extremely useful element, sulfur has been used since times immemorial for treating a wide variety of conditions.
 From wounds, to cuts, to skin lesions, acne and infectious diseases, sulfur has a role to play.
 When applied to the skin (in the form of a cosmetic product, of course!) sulfur makes short work of all the excess oil on the skin.
 In addition to that, it also dissolves dead skin cells, or pimples and acne.